JeannotM/DynamicDifficulty/README.md

 # You can disable DynamicDifficulty in certain worlds if Multiverse is enabled
 # disabled-worlds:
 # - example_name

-# Whether the Player Will Receive Affinity When Mining Blocks With Silk Touch
-silk-touch-allowed: false

 # Calculates the percentage between 2 difficulties so the progression will feel more natural.
 # A better explanation is given underneath the settings explanation tab
 calculate-exact-percentage: true

-# Will calculate difficulty per player if enabled (equity)
-# And will calculate the difficulty for all players the same way if disabled (equality)
-per-player-difficulty: true
+difficulty-modifiers:
+  type: player # Supported difficulty types: player, world
+  randomize: false # randomizes all difficulty settings for everyone (uses the settings at the end of the page)
+  # Multiplies all the difficulty values by x amount (100 * 2.5 = 250)
+  damage-done-by-mobs-multiplier: 1.0
+  damage-done-on-mobs-multiplier: 1.0
+  double-loot-chance-multiplier: 1.0
+  experience-multiplier: 1.0

 # This has been calculated from the hard difficulty.
 So it is recommended to change these if you're not playing on hard world difficulty
 # Only "effects-when-attacked" affect the Wither and EnderDragon
 # To see mob damage: https://minecraft.gamepedia.com/Mob#Damage_dealt_by_hostile_and_neutral_mobs